 Just how big is the world of social media and social commerce?
 Most likely, it’s bigger than you think.
-In less than a decade, Instagram (the leading social platform for creators and influencer marketing) increased drastically to nearly 40 million users with 1,000 or more active followers.
+In less than a decade, Instagram (the leading social platform for content creators and influencer marketing) increased drastically to nearly 40 million users with 1,000 or more active followers.

 The social media phenomenon now represents an entirely new and fast-growing economy, the creator economy.
 Content producers from all walks of life and varying skill levels are revolutionizing the world of marketing and advertising.

 The creator economy is the collection, creation, and distribution of all content in our current digital world.
-At the center of the creator economy are social media channels where like-minded users and creators interact to form highly engaged online communities.
+At the center of the creator economy are social media channels where like-minded users and content creators interact to form highly engaged online communities.

 These online communities create value around shared interests, information, and beauty.
 The creator economy converts human connectivity into new forms of wealth.

-A creator is any individual who curates content that resonates with a particular audience online.
-Thanks to new ways of monetizing creator content, many are able to earn a livelihood as part-time or full-time creators.
+A content creator is any individual who curates content that resonates with a particular audience online.
+Thanks to new ways of monetizing creator content, many are able to earn a livelihood as part-time or full-time content creators.

-Oftentimes, creators have the ability to influence their community to try, buy, or learn more through original content.
+Oftentimes, content creators have the ability to influence their community to try, buy, or learn more through original content.

-Prolific bloggers with thousands of monthly website visitors are also considered creators.
+Prolific bloggers with thousands of monthly website visitors are also considered content creators.
 These bloggers leverage their favorite social channels to promote their blog and connect with their readers.

 “The path to becoming a creator is much different than it was a few years ago.
 You can now be purposeful about your approach.
 People are monetizing their platforms a lot sooner these days.”– Justin Moore, Founder of Creator Wizard

-However, the creator economy is changing, and the enormous value of quality content is opening new doors for creators to monetize their audience.
+However, the creator economy is changing, and the enormous value of quality content is opening new doors for content creators to monetize their audience.
 Gary Vanerchuk, a popular thought leader on entrepreneurship and content marketing, made a notable prediction in a recent interview.

 Interviewer: “What business idea has the greatest potential for growth in the next decade?”